cedmax/advent-of-code/2019/22/Readme.md

 0 7 4 1 8 5 2 9 6 3   Space on table
 </code></pre>
-<p>Positions on the table which already contain cards are still counted; they&apos;re not skipped.
+<p>Positions on the table which already contain cards are still counted; they're not skipped.
 Of course, this technique is carefully designed so it will never put two cards in the same position or leave a position empty.</p>
 <p>Finally, collect the cards on the table so that the leftmost card ends up at the top of your deck, the card to its right ends up just below the top card, and so on, until the rightmost card ends up at the bottom of the deck.</p>
 <p>The complete shuffle process (your puzzle input) consists of applying many of these techniques.
 Here are some examples that combine techniques; they all start with a <em>factory order</em> deck of 10 cards:</p>
 <pre><code>deal with increment 7